airctl/airctl-gameplay-resources/scenarios/AIRCTL-Project-Quick-Play-Scenarios-Guide.md

 # AIRCTL Project Quick Play Scenarios Guide

-Quick Play Scenarios are community-contributed example scenarios for games that can be run by a novice.
+Quick Play Scenarios are community-contributed fictional example scenarios for games that can be run by a novice.
 They contain all of the information needed so that an Incident Captain (IC) is able to run them with no preparation and provide a realistic and enjoyable play experience without having to do any of the storytelling themselves.

 Quick-Play scenarios save setup time and ensure that gameplay is relevant to the interests of a group with specific interests.